halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

     * Branch on bool variable: For this node you need to define the boolean variable it points to.
 The node chooses the True pin if that variable is true.

-    * Branch on bool variable equality with a variable: Just like above, but the node is both given boolean variables are the same.
+    * Branch on bool variable equality with a variable: For this node you need to define two boolean variables.
+And the node is true if those variables have the same value.

     * Branch on integer variable comparison with a constant: For this node you need to specify an integer variable on a quest and a constant.
 The node has three output pins, one for when the variable is less than the constant, one for when it is more and one for when they are equal.